We are reader-supported. When you buy through links on our site, we may earn a commission (see affiliate policy).

 VWAP = Total Dollar Value Traded / Total VolumeA more detailed version is:

-VWAP = Σ(Price × Volume) / ΣVolumeThis means prices with more volume have a greater impact on VWAP than prices with low volume.
-That is the key difference between VWAP and a simple moving average.
+VWAP = Σ(Price × Volume) / ΣVolumeThis means that prices with more volume have a greater impact on VWAP than prices with low volume.
+That is the key difference between VWAP and a simple average price.

 VWAP vs Moving Average